lucacros/2324_Projet2A_PedaleGuitare/README.md

 ## Connectors
 ### Jack connecting

 We use Jack switched for the input and the output of the guitar.
+The switched Jack allow us to have the choice between a mono-input or a stereo input and a mono-output and a stereo-output.
 <p align="center">
   <img src="https://github.com/lucacros/2324_Projet2A_PedaleGuitare/blob/Hardware-Section/img/Jack.png" width="400" />
 </p>